 The following is a short story from my upcoming psychological thriller anthology, “Hallucinatory Tribulation.”
 The full book will be published on October 30th, 2019 ©️ All Rights Reserved.
 I will be posting one full short every Saturday until the book is published.
 Please comment with your thoughts or share if you enjoy the story.
-(You can also read on Wattpad.)
+(You can also read this and the other free shorts on Wattpad.)

 It was the fifth time that day he had spoken the same lie and it was barely even two o’clock.
 The man had taken a late lunch in order to spend time with his family before seeing them off for their trip.
 His daughter had won the county’s spelling bee and therefore had been invited to compete at the state level which was a six hour drive from where they lived.
 The plan was to leave the day prior and spend the night rather than be exhausted the day of the event.

 “I wish you could go with us,” the little girl of ten years smiled at her dad.

 “I know,” he sighed, taking the last step off the stairs and setting the suitcase down at the door, “But I have too much to get caught up on.
 Don’t worry,” he turned to the child, “You’ll do great.”

 “Of course she will,” her mother agreed, softly caressing the girl’s hair, “Are you sure you’re alright, dear?
 You seem preoccupied.”

 “It’s just work on my mind,” her husband altered his usual fib, “You two go on before it gets too late.”

 “Alright,” she continued to smile, turning to look down at her daughter, “Go on and take your bag to the car.
 I’ll be there in just a sec.”